 - The new facility provided space for the preservation and curation of a new archive of regional maps and other documentation for use by the community.
 The new archive was a key part of the facility and was expressed on the building façade.

-- The building also included a new community collaboration (maker) space designed to provide community access to computer equipment, video production facilities, fabrication equipment and project creation space.
+- The building also included a new community collaboration (maker) space designed to provide community access to computer equipment, video production facilities, fabrication equipment, and project creative space.